 - PEDI 709S Pediatric Nephrology

-- be assigned a faculty mentor
+- An assigned faculty mentor

-- be paired with a resident or fellow near-peer mentor
+- A resident or fellow near-peer mentor

 - A personal meeting with the Residency Program Director

 - An offer to interview for a position in our pediatric residency program